Write a JSR |

 Spec Lead Guide

-When submitting the Final materials to the PMO at email@example.com, please provide all of the following:
+When submitting the Final materials for a JCP 2.11 JSR to the PMO at email@example.com, please provide all of the following:

 - Confirmation that the Expert Group agrees that the JSR is ready to go to Final Release.

 - The Final Spec, in pdf or zip format (please note that Javadoc files must be zipped).
-This will be posted first for the Executive Committee's review in the Final Approval Ballot, then for the community in the Final Release when and if the ballot is approved.
+After submission, the Specification will posted for the community in the Final Release.

 - The answers to the following export questions, supplied separately for each file bundle you wish posted.
 For instance, if you provide both a specification .pdf document and a .zip archive of javadocs, you would provide two sets of answers to these questions.